Last update 5/2/2024

 Take a good look at the barre chord chart diagrams above.
 Do you notice anything familiar about them?

 The second one, the A shape, looks like an open A chord, except your 1st finger acts as the nut.
-Note; the low E string isn’t meant to be played.
-The first diagram, the A shape, looks like an open E chord, but in that case, your first finger acts as the nut.
+Note: The low E string isn’t meant to be played.
+The first diagram, the A shape, looks like an open E chord, but your first finger acts as the nut in that case.

 Keeping this all in mind, you can see that barre chords are amazingly flexible.
 They offer a great way to play the chords you need at different positions all over the neck.